All Episodes

 I mean, nursing homes were required.

-Now, the New York Post writes of all the missteps in the early days of the coronavirus crisis, New York State's health department may have committed the worst ordering nursing homes to accept residents who tested positive for COVID-19.
+Now, the New York Post writes, of all the missteps in the early days of the coronavirus crisis, New York State's health department may have committed the worst, ordering nursing homes to accept residents who tested positive for COVID-19.

 Instead of quarantining the folks most vulnerable to the disease, the state encouraged its spread.

-85% of the state's confirmed deaths from the bug are people over 60 with nearly a quarter of all corona fatalities coming in nursing or adult care facilities, and at least 2,210 such deaths tallied In the city.
+85% of the state's confirmed deaths from the bug are people over 60, with nearly a quarter of all corona fatalities coming in nursing or adult care facilities, and at least 2,210 such deaths tallied in the city.

-He said it wasn't our job.
+Now, the governor was asked about this, and he said it wasn't our job.

 What?